pulumi/docs/pulumi-hugo/themes/default/content/blog/build-images-50x-faster-docker-v4/index.md

 ---
-title: "Pulumi Docker Provider 4.0: Build images up to 50x faster"
+title: "Pulumi Docker Provider 4.0: Build Images Up To 50x Faster"

 # The date represents the post's publish date, and by default corresponds with
 # the date this file was generated.
 Posts with future dates are visible in development,